The pediatric cardiac surgery team at CHKD's Heart Center

-CHKD's cardiac surgery team includes three board-certified cardiac anesthesiologists, who also provide services to patients requiring diagnostic and interventional procedures in CHKD's cardiac cath lab.
-Our cardiac anesthesiologists also care for all complex cardiac patients who require sedation for general surgery, dental procedures, endoscopy, as well as sedation for CT or MRI imaging studies.
+The CHKD team includes three board-certified pediatric cardiac anesthesiologists who also assist in the care of patients who require any diagnostic or interventional catheterization procedure.
+In addition, they provide anesthesia for all complex cardiac surgery patients who require other procedures, including general surgery, dental procedures, endoscopy, as well as CT or MRI imaging studies.

 CHKD is Virginia's only freestanding full-service children's hospital.
-Every inch of our facility and all members of our medical team are devoted exclusively to the needs of young people, and our patients benefit from the full range of pediatric specialists and support services available only at freestanding children's hospitals.
+Every inch of our facility and all members of our medical team are devoted exclusively to the needs of young people.
+Our patients benefit from the full range of pediatric specialists and support services available only at freestanding children's hospitals.

 Volumes and Outcomes

 CHKD is dedicated to growing the cardiac surgery program to

 benefit all patients in the Hampton Roads area.
 For benchmarking purposes, CHKD reports its volumes and

 outcomes data with the Society for Thoracic Surgeons.

 Insurance and Referral Information

 - Get a referral from your child's primary care physician before you call to make an appointment.